HydroRoll-Team/infini/docs/CLI/index.md

 ) -> str:
     """Render the parser help documents as a string.""" result = [f"{'#' * heading_level} {title}\n"]
-    if parser.description and title != "HydroRollCore":
+    if parser.description and title != "infini":
         result.append("> " + parser.description + "\n")

     for group in sorted(